 But … at the same time … we want to make sure that breweries are somewhat aware of what people are serving their beers in.

 I do hope that the purchasers of these “sealed containers” are being asked to consume all those BCS kids cups ASAP for the sake of the beer.
-And also, if anyone in Valpo has added a one-bottlecap rating for any of these beers in the last few days, well, shame on them.
+And also, if anyone in Valpo has added a one-bottlecap rating for any of these beers in the last few days?
+Shame on them.

 Creativity is the mother of beer distribution — other places are turning to “single serving growlers” to move 64oz. pours of beer around Chicagoland, too — we spotted these beers heading out the door over the weekend as well:

-Again, the intent here is truly not to name and shame anyone here — Fountainhead Market is definitely not the only place we’ve seen selling these single-serving growlers.
+Fountainhead Market is definitely not the only place we’ve seen selling these single-serving growlers.
 And at $10, I bet they’re pretty popular!
 But I’m going to go ahead and doubt that those seals are top-quality, and 2-3 days of lifespan seems optimistic at best.
+Please remember to drink your growler beer on the same day it’s poured if you can!

 It’s definitely better that those beers get drank rather than dumped.
 But please … take a moment to review our Growler Buyer’s Pledge if you’re picking up apple juice containers filled with draft beer.